Frequently Asked Questions

 What will my trip be like?

 For those that have been to Indo but not Sumatra, Sumatra is paradise.
 People often liken it to Bali 60 years ago.
 You will not be confronting aggressive groms, crowded boats, or rambunctious drunks.
-Sumatra is a mellow, mature option for surfers looking to escape the chaos of other Indonesian surf destinations.
-Whether you want to surf Bocur’s everyday and not worry about transportation or spend your whole time exploring the jungle looking for big blue barrels, the choice is yours.
+Sumatra is a mellow option for surfers looking to escape the chaos of other Indonesian surf destinations.
+Whether you want to surf Ujung Bocur every day and not worry about transportation or spend your whole time exploring the jungle looking for big blue barrels, the choice is yours.
 That being said, we do lack some of the creature comforts here and this is not a trip for “high maintenance” people.
 If you need electricity 24/7, hot showers, and bio-organic diet water at every meal, you may be happier in another part of Indonesia.

 What will the waves be like?
 What about for beginners?